 Once you’re done, you can hang them anywhere you want: the fridge, your doorway, or right by your fireplace.

 Whether you’re putting up lights this year or not, adding a little more color to your home will brighten the atmosphere.
 After all, Christmas without the lights just doesn’t quite feel like Christmas.

 This craft is fun and super simple, so let your kids give it a try!

 5. Cookie Cutter Bead Ornaments

 Want to do detail-oriented crafts excite your child?

-Well, this craft is perfect mama!
+Well, this Christmas craft for kids is perfect mama!
 After you’ve arranged the beads you want in the cookie cutters form, it on takes minutes to melt in oven.

 Mix and match the beads you want for the outcome you want.